robaru/sofamyroom/roomsim_mod/source/README.md

 ## OS support

-Roomsim binaries are available for Windows 10, Ubuntu Linux 16.04 and 18.04 and hopefully MacOS, both 32 and 64 bit. (aggiungere versioni os)
+Roomsim binaries are available for Windows 10, Ubuntu Linux 16.04 and 18.04 and MacOS High Sierra.

 ## Installation on Windows